 - If you are not pregnant and taking opioids, use birth control to prevent getting pregnant.

-- If you are hoping to get pregnant, talk to your doctor about any current opiate medications you are taking in order to find possible alternatives.
+- If you are hoping to get pregnant, talk to your doctor about any current opiate medications you are taking to find possible alternatives.

 - If you are abusing opioids, get a drug detox before becoming pregnant.

-It is important to know that if you are taking opioids while pregnant, do not stop taking the drug suddenly.
+It is important to know that if you take opioids while pregnant, do not stop taking the drug suddenly.
 It can cause serious harm to the developing infant.
 Instead, talk to your primary care physician or prenatal care provider.

 If you provide care for a newborn with NAS, the following can help your infant get better:

 The newborn may need to take medication to manage any severe withdrawal symptoms.
 Please follow the doctors’ exact instructions.

 Infants may need to be given additional forms of fluids by the doctor.
 Withdrawal symptoms like diarrhea can quickly dehydrate a newborn.
 They may need fluids with special minerals to keep them hydrated.